scylladb/scylla-code-samples/mms2/README.md

-## Scylla in Docker for the Mutant Monitoring Blog Series
+## Scylla in Docker for the Mutant Monitoring University Course

 ### Instructions for setting up a Scylla Cluster from this repo